Types of corporate environments

 And with a quarter of us skipping our lunch breaks, there leaves little time throughout the workday for any kind of standing.

-With an electric standing desk, employees can simply make the switch between sitting and standing throughout their day.
+With electric standing desks, employees can simply make the switch between sitting and standing throughout their day.
 Quiet operation means no distractions for others and while quick operation means no disruptions to your workflow.

 Reduce sitting times and improve office ergonomics, productivity, and health in Government settings and organisations through an active workplace.